-Added on July 27, 2017 and released with the A Lullaby for the Dark chapter.
+Added on July 27, 2017 as part of the A Lullaby for the Dark chapter.
 Has a unique Outfit that changes her to The Mordeo from the Crypt TV short film series.

 The daughter of a survivalist mother, Anna grew up in the middle of the northern woods of Russia.
 When her mother died suddenly, impaled on the antlers of an elk the two were tracking and humming a gentle lullaby as the life faded from her, Anna was left to fend for herself using the hunter's skills that she'd learnt from her.
 Expanding her territory, and the size of her prey, the little girl grew into a hulking woman and began hunting The Most Dangerous Game, while stealing away any little girls she found to try and rebuild her shattered family.
 As war descended on Russia, German soldiers would be found butchered with massive axes in the woods, but no trace of the massive beastwoman was ever found.
 Anna wields hatchets to hit and disable prey at a distance, her haunting lullaby preceding her.
 Her Perks are varied, allowing her to track and beguile Survivors as they try to evade her sight.

-Added on June 12, 2018 and released with the Curtain Call chapter.
+Added on June 12, 2018 as part of the Curtain Call chapter.

 Everybody loves a clown, or so the song claims.
 But Kenneth Chase, born in 1932, found love in short supply after his difficult birth killed his mother and drove a permanent wedge between he and his increasingly alcoholic father.
 A curious, athletic child, Kenneth eventually began to collect feathers that he found scattered on his walk to and from school.
 Becoming obsessed with the birds that left the feathers, the boy availed himself of a local dentist's anesthetic, creating a trap in his bird feeder and, eventually, killing any bird that came to rest there.
 Eventually graduating to larger prey, he became fascinated by the ability to immobilize a creature and literally hold its life in his hand before snuffing it out.
 Eventually, a young man went missing and Kenneth's father discovered the gruesome trophies his boy had kept, which now included a man's finger.
 Fleeing from his home, Kenneth eventually stumbled into a traveling circus and, at last, found a group of misfits to fit in with.
 Taking the name "Jeffery Hawk," he became a clown.
 What could be more disarming to unsuspecting victims?
 When one such victim escaped and exposed him, Hawk fled once again, eventually finding himself in a realm where his penchant for anesthetic and knives could be put to permanent use.
 His perks give him incredible mobility and confound Survivors' efforts to work together.

-Added on September 18, 2018 and released with the Shattered Bloodline chapter.
+Added on September 18, 2018 as part of the Shattered Bloodline chapter.

 Drawing inspiration from J-Horror films like The Ring and The Grudge, Rin Yamaoka comes from a family of Japanese samurai, warriors that struck terror and devastation on the field of battle.
 Her father, an overworked salaryman, went into a murderous rage after his unjust firing, murdering Rin's bedridden, sickly mother and attempting to do the same to his daughter.
 Driven by the Entity's whispers, he nearly succeeded, shattering his family's ancestral katana as it bathed in the blood of his family, until the Entity saw in Rin greater fury and fire, and moved its influence to her, reanimating her to seek screaming vengeance with that very same blade that would not claim her.
 She can traverse the map in spirit form, emerging to strike quickly at unsuspecting Survivors.
 Her Perks are focused on seeing her prey at a great distance, so she can close in and attack quickly.

-Added on December 11, 2018 and released with the Darkness Among Us chapter.
+Added on December 11, 2018 as part of the Darkness Among Us chapter.

-Added on March 19, 2019 and released with the Demise of the Faithful chapter.
+Added on March 19, 2019 as part of the Demise of the Faithful chapter.

-Added on October 25, 2016, released with the HALLOWEEN chapter, and a guest character from the Halloween film series.
+Added on October 25, 2016 as part of the HALLOWEEN chapter, and a guest character from the Halloween film series.